Toward testing gravity with LSST using $E_G$: Testing the power of an LSST+DESI measurement

 The above process provides the Bayesian analogue to a two-sided $p$-value, telling us whether to accept or reject GR given this specific data realisation.
-We repeat this process many times for different simulated data realisations (in this work, we do so 1000 times for each alternative gravity scenario considered).
-We thus consistently include in our test the uncertainty inherent in the dependence of $E_G$ on $\Omega_{\rm M}^0$.
-We ultimately report in this work the fraction of such trials for which we reject GR, for a given alternate theory (with given specified gravitational parameters).
+In an analysis using real data, we would perform the steps discussed above just once.
+We would thus determine where the true measured value of $E_G$ falls within the distribution of replicated data, and discuss the acceptance or rejection of the null GR hypothesis on this basis (assuming our measured $E_G(r_p)$ is consistent with scale-independence).
+However, in this work, we are interested in assessing the power of an LSST+DESI measurement of $E_G$.
+We therefore repeat this process many times for different simulated data realisations (1000 times for each scenario considered).
+We ultimately report the fraction of such trials for which we reject GR, for a given scenario.
+This demonstrates the reliability that we will detect a true underlying deviation from GR with this method in the various scenarios considered.